matchai/awesome-pinned-gists/README.md

 - [lang-box](https://github.com/inokawa/lang-box) - Update a pinned gist to contain languages of your recent commits in GitHub
 - [productive-box](https://github.com/maxam2017/productive-box) - Update a pinned gist to contain your most productive hours during the day.

+## User Defined

+Displaying data from user-defined (e.g. configured in the GitHub Action input parameters) content in a pinned gist.

+- [date-box](https://github.com/kf-liu/date-box) - Update a pinned gist to contain your anniversaries and countdown days (or hours).

 ## Resources

 Resources for keeping pinned gists updated.